-and it touched on the same issues I’ve found increasingly more difficult to swallow in my job.
+and it touched on the same issues I found increasingly more difficult to swallow in my job.

 I saw the impact of my efforts on excited, proud and happy faces of my students, whether it was at their performances or within the classroom as they mastered a skill or discovered something new about music.
 That spark in a student’s expression is what true teachers relish, and what keeps good teachers motivated.

-Nine years in, though, I have discovered that I am not a true teacher.
+Eleven years in, though, I discovered I am not a true teacher.
 I am no longer willing to put in the overtime necessary for me to have a quality curriculum or ensemble performances.
-This is unequivocally what it would take but my schedule of meetings (irrelevant to lessons for students or my truly professional development as an educator), back-to-back classes and my babysitting job known as ‘bus duty’ has my day so jam-packed that there is just not enough time to significantly plan quality instruction for six different grade levels, much less for ensembles.
-I am tired of working so hard in my non-paid hours without compensation, recognition or appreciation and to the detriment of my physical wellness and social life.
+This is unequivocally what it would take but my schedule of meetings (irrelevant to lessons for students or my truly professional development as an educator), back-to-back classes and my babysitting job known as ‘bus duty’ had my day so jam-packed that there was just not enough time to significantly plan quality instruction for 8 different grade levels, much less for performing ensembles.
+I got tired of working so hard in my non-paid hours without compensation, recognition or appreciation and to the detriment of my physical wellness and social life.

-I am also finished with being devalued as a music educator by an administration that is so tied to political, bureaucratic agendas that my music curriculum gets tossed to the wind whenever a mandated test or documentation scramble pops up.
-More and more, these tests and scrambles for documentation become the norm, while music curriculum takes a backseat and the music educator is downgraded to a babysitter.
+I was also finished with being devalued as a music educator by an administration that is so tied to political, bureaucratic agendas that my music curriculum got tossed to the wind whenever a mandated test or documentation scramble popped up.
+More and more, these tests and scrambles for documentation have become the norm, while music curriculum takes a backseat and the music educator is downgraded to a babysitter.

-I am sympathetic that these children have such traumatic histories, but since I am not their parent nor trained in behavioral counseling, I am not equipped to give them the individual attention they desperately need.
+I am sympathetic that these children have such traumatic histories, but since I am not their parent nor trained in behavioral counseling, I was not equipped to give them the individual attention they desperately need.
 And I am no longer willing to put up with their blatantly disrespectful behavior, particularly when it is intent on destroying my remaining students’ music education.
-If I stay in the classroom with such a disruptive student, I have no recourse for dealing with such behaviors other than to attempt teaching while ignoring their bizarre, blatantly loud, abnormal actions (i.e., screaming on a high pitch for duration of class, doing gymnastics, kicking or throwing chairs, or rolling across the floor in the middle of student area of the music room).
-I don’t have the option of ignoring the twenty-four other students to have one-on-one conversations in an attempt to create rapport or pursue an accommodation for each of these difficult students.
+If I stayed in the classroom with such a disruptive student, I would have no recourse for dealing with such behaviors other than to attempt teaching while ignoring their bizarre, blatantly loud, abnormal actions (i.e., screaming on a high pitch for duration of class, doing gymnastics, kicking or throwing chairs, or rolling across the floor in the middle of student area of the music room).
+I didn’t have the option of ignoring the 24 to 46 other students (I was told class-size limitation did not apply to music, so I was teaching double or triple classes) to have one-on-one conversations in an attempt to create rapport or pursue an accommodation for each of these difficult students.

-Requesting administration or the behavior specialist to assist lends little improvement as they typically stay in the classroom to observe the rash behavior without actually dealing with the student or scenario.
-On occasions that they do address these students, they remove students briefly then bring them back into the environment for further observation.
-Either way the classroom environment and learning has been severely affected and diminished.
+Requesting administration or the behavior specialist to assist gave little improvement as they typically stayed in the classroom to observe the rash behavior without actually dealing with the student or scenario.
+On occasions that they did address these students, they removed students briefly then brought them back into the environment for further observation.
+Either way the classroom environment and learning was severely affected and diminished.
 Did I mention that students have music once per week?

 I did not sign up for this kind of nonsense when I chose to teach in a public school setting.
 Between the rapidly increasing numbers of such challenging student scenarios, the lack of respect or time given music education, among other aspects of this job that bear no relevance on my role as an educator, I have had enough of teaching.
 You know it’s time to leave the teaching profession when you can’t do the job of teaching.